 The doctor may terminate this agreement at any time if he/she has cause to believe that I am not complying with the terms of this agreement, or to believe that I have made a misrepresentation or false statement concerning my pain or my compliance with the terms of this agreement.
-Proof or verification of such beliefs is not required for termination and discontinuation of care discontinuation of care.
+Proof or verification of such beliefs is not required for termination and discontinuation of care.

 I understand that I may terminate this agreement at any time.

-If the agreement is terminated, I will not be a patient of AFBPS or your particular physician and would strongly consider treatment for chemical dependency if clinically indicated.
-Patient/Guardian Signature: Date Print Patient/Guardian Name: Date Physician Signature: Print Physician Name:
+If the agreement is terminated, I will not be a patie and would strongly consider treatment for chemic

+Patient/Guardian Signature Date:

+Print Patient/Guardian Name:

+Physician Signature Date:

+Print Physician Name: